meganKwok168/MeganKwok-anthology/emollient/ezCoder/README.md

 This project was written as a way for non-developers to easily change coded parts of the My Emollient shopify website: myemollient.com.

-DO NOT click "Save as Default" unless you are ready to commit your changes to be saved.
+So far, the "Save Default" doesn't overwrite the code -- will have to use Node.js

 ### Start Page: ezCoder.html ==================================